 Keeping in mind why the tantrum is happening can help you develop new ways to teach your toddler to access the same result without having the tantrum.

 During a tantrum, stay near your toddler.
 Don’t add too much extra language (see next point), and don’t add any more demands.
-It is important to let your child know that they are seen, that you are there, and that you will be there to talk with them about what is going on when they have finished getting out this feeling.
-When you are “Being With” your toddler – you can just be near them.
+It is important to let your child know that they are seen, that you are there, and that you will be there to talk with them about what is going on when they have finished getting out their feeling.
+When you are “being with” your toddler, you can just be near them.

 Offering your calm and showing them that you are confident in handling their big feelings is powerful for your children.
 They will learn how to regulate their own dysregulation through repeated exposures to your calm over time.

-When your child is in a tantrum – you yelling at them will often just cause them to match your tone and feel like they have to yell louder for you to hear them.
-Instead of yelling… talk in a quiet voice.
+When your child is in a tantrum, yelling at them will often just cause them to match your tone and feel like they have to yell louder for you to hear them.
+Instead of yelling, talk in a quiet voice.
 This will prompt your child to tune into what you are saying, and they will need to quiet their voice to hear yours.

 Further, just as your child doesn’t have the skills yet to regulate their strong emotions with words, they also don’t yet have the skills to understand what you are saying to them when they are in these moments of strong emotions.
-Instead of adding in a lot of words and talking in these tough moments, keep your language at a minimum – use short and clear directions.
-Wait until they have borrowed your calm and come back to a place where they can understand your words to continue talking.
+Instead of adding in a lot of words and talking in these tough moments, keep your language at a minimum; use short and clear directions.
+Wait until they have borrowed your calm and come back to a place where they can understand your words before you continue to talk.

 Try labelling what happened to them in a calm and empathetic way.
 This can be done by narrating out loud what just happened.
 Tell them the story of what happened before the tantrum and after.
 This can help them make sense of their own emotions and experiences.

-After this, you may practice using skills that will help them express their need without a tantrum (asking for a break, taking space, deep breathing…).
+After this, you may practice using skills to help them express their need without a tantrum (e.g. asking for a break, taking space, deep breathing, etc.).

 “It’s tough for you when Daddy has to leave for work.
 You feel sad that you can’t go with.”